-The City's Citizen Participation process allows for residents, local service providers, government entities, and others to provide input during the funding allocation process.
+The City's Citizen Participation process allows residents, local service providers, government entities, and others to provide input during the funding allocation process.
 A list of organizations, entities, and other participants is included in Table 2 below.

-Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health, and service agencies (91.215(I)).
+Provide a concise summary of the jurisdiction's activities to enhance coordination between public and assisted housing providers and private and governmental health, mental health and service agencies (91.215(I))

-One resource that the City utilizes to assist in coordination is the City's participation in the Riverside County's Continuum of Care (CoC).
-City staff meets consistently with the CoC.
-The City's involvement in the CoC allows for open dialogue with key agencies including the Riverside County Department of Public Social Services, the Riverside County Housing Authority, the Department of Mental Health, the County Adult Homeless Unit, local law enforcement and numerous local service providers.
+One resource that the City utilizes to assist in coordination with housing providers and health/mental health providers is the City's participation in the Riverside County's Continuum of Care (CoC).
+City staff meet regularly with the CoC.
+The City's involvement in the CoC allows for open dialogue with key agencies like the Riverside County Department of Public Social Services, the Riverside County Housing Authority, the Department of Mental Health, the County Adult Homeless Unit, local law enforcement and numerous local service providers.
 The CoC convenes these organizations with the goal of addressing homelessness, but in the process, also discusses other community needs, such as public housing and emergency services needed in the region.
-Riverside County's CoC is active, and the Board consists of higher-level representatives with the authority to implement change at each respective organization.
+Riverside County's CoC is active, and the Board consists of higher-level representatives with the authority to implement changes at each of their respective organizations.